• Home

 Step 2: Layer the Vegetables and Meat

-Place the carrots on the bottom of the slow cooker in an even layer.
-Set the chuck roast directly on top of the carrots.
+Evenly distribute the carrots across the base of the slow cooker.
+Set the chuck roast on top of the carrots.
+Scatter the chunks of potatoes and slices of onion over and around the roast.

 Step 3: Make the First Gravy